Prometheus-X-association/data-veracity/docs/design-document.md

 The integration with the _Dataspace Connector_ component will be tested thoroughy to verify that the necessary interactions are indeed possible and that error cases are handled properly (eg, when no data is received during a data exchange or data _is_ received but without a PoV/AoV even though it would be required).

 While DVA will not directly integrate with the _Contract_ component, it should be tested that DVA can recognize VLA fragments defined in the contracts and that it is possible to extend existing contracts with VLA fragments.
-In the end, this functionality will be provided by (or at least _via_) the _Catalogue_, not this BB.
+In the end, this functionality will be provided by (or at least _via_) the _Catalogue,_ not this BB.

 Furthermore, interactions with other components, such as the _Data Value Chain Tracker (DVCT)_ will be validated through testing, as these potentially involve new interactions, protocols, and interfaces.